Native to the tropical rainforest of the Caribbean, Philodendron Subhastatum is a plant that can boost the aesthetic charms of your house.

 Here is how you can obtain stem cuttings from the plant.

-- Identify a healthy-looking stem with multiple leaves on it and choose one at least 2-3 inches in length.
+- Identify a healthy-looking stem with multiple leaves and choose one at least 2-3 inches in length.

 - Use a sharp pruning shear or knife to cut just below a node.